 Why is it difficult sometimes to maintain trading motivation?

-It is obvious that maintaining motivation during a successful trading session doesn’t present a challenge as it is in itself an inspiration and motivation to keep on trading and get more payouts.
+It is obvious that maintaining motivation during a successful trading session doesn’t present a challenge, as it is in itself an inspiration and motivation to keep on trading and get more payouts.
 However, it is more difficult to want to continue trading when your trades have failed one too many times.

-discourage people from trading because they entered the market with too high expectations in the first place.
+Not only that, but small and incremental payouts during trades can also discourage people from trading because they entered the market with too high expectations in the first place.
 Either way, whether it’s a loss or insufficient gains, it is easy to lose motivation in financial trading when things don’t go as planned.

 Tackling the loss of motivation for trading

-Now, traders with low low motivation need to remember that their condition is associated with their own trading psychology and their attitude towards financial markets.
+Now, traders with low motivation need to remember that their condition is associated with their own trading psychology and their attitude towards financial markets.
 Because of that, there are mental remedies traders can try out to raise motivation levels and want to continue trading.

 Refrain from comparing yourself with other traders